OAGi/Score/docs/user_guide/ScoreUserGuide.rst

       2. The "Delete" button at top-right corner of the page is activated.

-      3. Click the Delete button.
+      3. Click the "Delete" button.

    2. Delete a code list individually.